Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Nearest Neighbor Search in -Metric Spaces

 \item [Embedding Operator.]
 The embedding operator $\Phi_q$ is a learned map from vectors $x \in \reals^n$ into vectors $x_q\in\reals^s$ such that 2-norms $\|x_q - x_q'\|_2$ approximate $q$-distances $d_q(x,x')$.
 The map is trained on the dataset $X$ and applied to queries $x_o$ (Section \ref{section:approximation}).

 \end{description}

-We use the projection operator $P_q$ to process the dataset $G=(X,D)$ to produce a graph such that any three points $x,y,z \in X$ satisfy the $q$-triangle inequality.
-This is a one-time pre-processing cost that we leverage for all queries.
-We use the learned embedding operator $\Phi_q$ to approximate the $q$-metric distances between a query $x_o$ and arbitrary points $x\in X$ as $d_q(x_o,x) \approx \|x_{oq} - x_q \|_2$ with $x_{oq} = \Phi_q(x_o)$.
+We use the projection operator $P_q$ to process the dataset $G=(X,D)$ to produce a graph $G_q = (X, D_q)$ such that any three points $x,y,z \in X$ satisfy the $q$-triangle inequality.
+This is a one-time preprocessing cost that we leverage for all queries.
+We use the learned embedding operator $\Phi_q$ to approximate the $q$-metric distances between a query $x_o$ and points $x\in X$ as $d_q(x_o,x) \approx \|x_{oq} - x_q \|_2$ with $x_{oq} = \Phi_q(x_o)$.
 This is needed because computing the true $q$-metric distance $d_q(x_o,x)$ requires comparing $x_o$ to all points in $X$ (Section \ref{section:metric_representation}).
-The approximation of $q$-metric distances with the embedding operator $E_q$ renders this search methodology approximate.
-We show in numerical experiments that it is competitive with state-of-the-art approximate search approaches (Section \ref{section:experiments}).
+Approximating $q$-metric distances with the embedding operator $E_q$ renders this search methodology approximate.
+Experiments in Section \ref{section:experiments}, show that we are competitive with existing approximate search methods.